Railk/T3S/README.md

 ### OS
-Tested on Windows & Ubuntu & OSX
+Tested on Windows & Ubuntu & OSX not entirely for now on <code>DEV</code>

 ### Installation